kenshima4/ubiquitous-spork/README.md

-# Applicants Assignment
+# Job Application Assignment
-## Objectives:
+Welcome applicant, we're glad that you've shown interest in our open position.
+As a part of the selection process, we would like you to complete a small task that will allow us to assess your skills and capabilities.

-- Implement a PHP restful API
+## Objective:
-- Implement a simple frontend to consume the API
+- Develop a PHP restful API
-## General Instructions:
+- Construct a simple UI to interact with the API

-- Fork the repository and create a pull request when you are done.
+## General Guidelines:
-- This assignment is meant to be completed alone, without any help from others.
+1. Please start the assignment by forking the repository and creating a pull request once you have completed your task.
-- You are free to use any resources you can find online.
+2. Remember, this is an individual assignment, hence, collaboration isn't allowed.
-- Your code will be inspected to ensure instructions are followed.
+3. Feel free to utilize any online resources for guidance.
-## After successfully completing this assignment:
+4. Code will be reviewed meticulously to ensure our guidelines and instructions were strictly followed.

-- You will be invited for an interview.
+Upon successful completion and evaluation of this assignment, you would be shortlisted for the subsequent interview round.

 ---
-# Assignment Instructions:
+# Detailed Assignment Instructions:
 ## Backend:
-- Create a PHP restful API that will allow the following actions:
+1. Build a PHP restful API capable of performing the following operations:
-    - Your backend should consume the following payload:
+    - The backend should be able to ingest the following payload:
         ```json
         {
             "Unit Name": "String",